as a Second Language

 - Successful completion of TCC’s ESL

 Students may be exempt from English placement testing and placed directly into ENG 111 based on the following:

-- SAT scores in BOTH Critical Reading and Writing: 500 or greater (scores must be less than two years old)
+- SAT scores in BOTH Critical Reading and Writing: 500 or greater, taken within the last two years.